December 27, 2023 9 min read

 Low-quality hair care products are among the leading causes of hair breakage because they often contain harsh ingredients, lack essential nutrients, and may not provide the necessary protection and care that your hair needs.

-For this reason, it's important to choose high-quality hair care products that don't contain harsh ingredients and will actually provide the protection that your hair needs.
+One effective hair breakage treatment involves selecting high-quality hair care products that don't contain harsh ingredients and will actually provide the protection that your hair needs.

 Wearing tight hairstyles like tight ponytails, braids, and buns can put stress on the hair shaft and hair follicles, causing breakage, especially around the hairline.